 This is one for those of you who love a little TLC… so let’s think candid – set up your self- timer and try this.
 Get your dressing gowns on and have a pamper morning on Mother’s Day.
 Think facemasks, rollers, makeup and nail polish!

-Things you could try: Putting each other’s make up on, brushing one another’s hair, dance around the room in your robes, slice some cucumbers and be silly with face masks, read magazines, drink tea, eat cake!
+Things you could do: Alternatively try putting each other’s make up on, brushing one another’s hair, dance around the room in your robes, slice some cucumbers and be silly with face masks, read magazines, drink tea, eat cake!
 Treat yourself!

 You don’t have to break the bank with these matching outfits!
-Jeans and a plain T can work just as effectively as a Chanel suit darlings :)
+Jeans and a plain white tee can work just as effectively as a Chanel suit darlings :)

 Of course, if you were a dab hand with a sewing machine, are willing to put the work in, and have been inspired by The Sound of Music ‘curtain gate’ then a photoshoot like this might work for you.

-These theatrical, stylized shots require an element of planning – everything from location and weather forecast, to hair and make-up will need to be considered before embarking on this kind of shoot.
+Therefore, this type of theatrical and stylized Mother’s Day photography requires an element of planning – everything from location and weather forecast, to hair and make-up will need to be considered before embarking on this kind of shoot.

 Things to try: Why not add in props, flowers, cuddly toys, capture moments having lunch together, looking at memories shared together, look at old books and photo albums.